Atomistic Origin of Photoluminescence Quenching in Colloidal MoS2 and WS2 Nanoplatelets

 To gain qualitative insight into the optical activity of the investigated NPLs, we calculate the normalized oscillator strengths within the independent-particle approximation (IPA), see Figure~\ref{fig5}.
 Consistent with the prevalence of edge states in the gap region of both \WS and \MS NPLs, the lowest-energy transitions primarily involve edge-localized states, with no core-originated transitions appearing below 4~eV in the spectrum of the smallest flake (0.9~nm).
 As the flake size increases to 2.1~nm, core-localized transitions progressively emerge but they remain systematically higher in energy compared to the edge-localized excitations, in agreement with the localization of the electronic states near the Fermi energy.
 While in both \MS and \WS 1.5~nm NPLs manifolds of weak core-originate transitions appear in Figure~\ref{fig5}~(a,b), in the nanostructures with 2.1~nm radius, the density of these excited states and their relative strength increases dramatically, contributing substantially to the optical activities of both NPLs above 2~eV.

+{The observed size dependence of these transitions demands a thorough comparison with the excitonic properties of extended TMDs.
+In these materials, the exciton Bohr radius typically ranges from 1–2~nm, which is comparable to the lateral dimensions of our NPLs.
+While conventional effective-mass models might predict similar lateral confinement effects for both materials, our results highlight a qualitative divergence.
+In \MS, the transitions exhibit a ``particle-in-a-box'' behavior with a strong size sensitivity (130~meV blue shift), indicating that the excitons are indeed laterally confined within the core.
+In contrast, the optical response in \WS is dominated by edge-localized states, which are intrinsically less sensitive to the quantum dot size.
+Hence, their energies are effectively pinned by the edge potential, showing only a 20 meV shift and effectively suppressing the expected size dependence of the primary optical transition.}

 These findings suggest that core-originated transitions will dominate over edge transitions in larger NSs, leading to longer-lived exciton decay~\cite{Frauendorf2024}, consistent with the measured decay times summarized in Table~\ref{tab1}.
 Direct comparison of \MS and \WS NPLs reveals markedly enhanced edge-state emission in \WS.
 In 2.1 nm \WS, the edge-originated excited states at the spectral onset (0.2--0.5~eV) are $\sim$10 orders of magnitude brighter than the higher-energy core transitions, while in \MS, the relative intensity of the two manifolds is comparable.
-This striking contrast signifies stronger optical coupling and radiative recombination in \WS, consistent with our measurements.
-In \MS on the other hand, the comparable core- and edge-state intensities promote state hybridization and non-radiative quenching, which also agrees with the findings.
-Furthermore, our work contextualizes different carrier trapping as compared to larger TMD nanosheets~\cite{Pippia2023}.
-In \MS\ and \WS\ NPLs, we identify that lateral edges control the optical response which host optically bright hole traps (majorly) from highly localized Mo/W $d$-orbitals.
-Notably, these bright edge-hosted traps persist even in the absence of vacancy defects that are known to induce non-radiative electron trapping in extended TMD sheets.\cite{Pippia2023} Hence, reducing the lateral dimensions reshapes the trap landscape observed in NSs, favoring hole over electron trapping and inducing the observed ultrafast radiative recombination.
+This striking contrast signifies stronger optical coupling and radiative recombination in \WS, consistent with our measurements. {Physically, this is due to the larger spatial confinement and higher transition dipole moments of the $W$-dominated edge states.
+The larger spin-orbit coupling and more localized $5d$ orbitals of W, compared to Mo, enhance the separation between the edge-trap manifold and the core continuum.
+Consequently, \WS nanostructures exhibit higher intrinsic radiative rates at the edges (Figure~\ref{fig2}) where excitons possess relatively high oscillator strengths (Figure~\ref{fig5}b).} In contrast, in \MS, the comparable core- and edge-state intensities promote state hybridization and non-radiative quenching, which also agrees with the findings.